Free Shipping on orders over $3,000.

 Your kitchen serves many purposes, whether it's a place to cook a hearty meal, catch up with the rest of the family, or even for your kid to finish the day's homework.
 Create a multifunctional island with built-in outlets, a desktop extension, or a designated countertop area for projects and schoolwork.

-10. Separate Cooking and Eating With a Two-tier Island
+10. Try a Two-tier Island

 Need a bit of space between the hot stove and your guests?
 One modern kitchen island idea is to create a two-tiered island with an elevated countertop for guests, saving them from rogue splashes and splatters while you cook.